wolftristan14/wolftristan14.github.io/index.md

 ## Projects

 **UWORideshare** -  A ridesharing app for students at The University Of Western Ontario.
 Users can join rides and post their own rides to or from London, Ontario along with a bunch of other great features.
-They can rate drivers, make payments in the app and choose preferences for their rides such as smoking/non-smoking, is there lots of luggage space, will there be rest stops, and many more.
-Using Swift, Firebase, Algolia.
+They can rate drivers and choose preferences for their rides such as smoking/non-smoking, is there lots of luggage space, will there be rest stops, and many more.
+Used Swift, Firebase, Algolia.

 ![webp net-resizeimage 10](https://user-images.githubusercontent.com/24685539/39374123-d3867076-4a17-11e8-9d95-ef09e7311e19.png)
 ![webp net-resizeimage 9](https://user-images.githubusercontent.com/24685539/39374124-d399d8be-4a17-11e8-9bde-c3196f05837a.png)